 Contractor is responsible for upholding standards and following protocol to ensure shelter program's client and staff health and safety.
-Contractor shall provide proper procedures and appropriate training on a range of safety measures are in place to ensure shelter residents and staff are afforded a high level of safety and security while onsite.
+Proper procedures and appropriate training on a range of safety measures are in place to ensure shelter residents and staff are afforded a high level of safety and security while onsite.
 Contractor works to create and maintain an environment where the safety of clients, staff, and volunteers are prioritized at all times.